opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 ## Creating visualizations based on custom metrics

-You can create visuals from the metrics data collected by your OpenSearch cluster, including Prometheus metrics and custom metrics.
+You can create visualizations using the metric data collected by your OpenSearch cluster, including Prometheus metrics and custom metrics.

 To create these visualizations, follow these steps: